devnq/governance/mission.md

 ## Status of this Document

-This document contains the proposed Code of Conduct of DevNQ.
+This document contains the proposed Mission Statement of DevNQ.
 This document is published to encourage comments, corrections and amendments before its finalisation.
 We encourage you to contribute to this document by submitting a pull request.